nhok0169/Anime-Game-Remap/Fix-Raiden-Boss 2.0 (for all user )/api/README.md

 ## Choice C: Run on CMD With a Script 🟡
 ### STEP 1:
-- Copy [THIS](https://github.com/nhok0169/Fix-Raiden-Boss/blob/nhok0169/Fix-Raiden-Boss%202.0%20(for%20all%20user%20)/src/FixRaidenBoss2/FixRaidenBoss2.py) script in your Raiden Mod folder or GIMI's `Mod` folder
+- Go to the [Latest Release](https://github.com/nhok0169/Fix-Raiden-Boss/releases/latest) and click on the ``FixRaidenBoss2.py`` link to download the script into your Raiden Mod folder or GIMI's `Mod` folder.

 ### STEP 2:
 - [open cmd](https://www.google.com/search?q=how+to+open+cmd+in+a+folder&oq=how+to+open+cmd) and type